Last updated on July 22nd, 2019 at 12:45 pm

 In 1970 it was listed on the roster of schedule II drugs as having some proven medical benefit, but also being highly addictive.

 Like all drugs categorized as opioids, morphine affects both the body and mind.
 This is because of how opioids block pain receptors.
-The body starts producing less endorphins, thinking it’s the opioid’s job.
+The body starts producing fewer endorphins, thinking it’s the opioid’s job.

 Effects on the Mind and Body